 I know how difficult it is for you to decide what to write in your very first blog post.

 Struggling to find interesting blog post ideas?
 That’s why I recommend you to start from this list.
-(I hope they’ll inspire you!):
+(I hope they’ll inspire you!)

 - Create your ultimate guide post on the topic you know better than anything else.
 Be sure to link to other websites/bloggers in your niche and notify them when you publish your post.